alevchuk/minibank/README.md

 * First partition is boot
 * Second partition is for operating system
-* Third partition is for software and data
+* Third partition is for Bitcoin software and data
+* Fourth partition is for LND software and data

-Allocate 5GB to Second and the rest to Thrid.
+Allocate 5G to Second, 5G to Fourth, and the rest to Thrid.

 Results should look like this:
 ```